StephanAkkerman/crypto-forecasting-benchmark/README.md

 > **Warning**
 > You might need to change the `batch_size` and `parallel_trials` parameters to prevent GPU OOM errors.
 You can find these parameters in the `search_space.py` file located in the `src/hyperopt` directory.

-## Usage

-The main script of this project is `main.py` located in the `src` directory.
-You can adjust this script to perform data analysis, evaluate models, etc. To perform hyperparameter optimization using Ray Tune use the `hyperopt_ray.py` file located in the `src/hyperopt` directory.

 ## Contributing